 This project aims to educate secondary school geography students about issues facing some of the most marginalised communities in the world.
 Teaching materials will be developed that will enable teachers to run role play exercises and debate issues around environmental injustice, human rights, sustainable development and conflict resolution.

-Through interrogation of national coverage, individual level schools and Higher Education data, the project examined the flow of geographers into Higher Education from across the UK.
+Through interrogation of national coverage, individual schools and Higher Education data, the project examined the participation of geographers in Higher Education across the UK.

 2008: Monica Biagioli (University of the Arts, London).
 'There are Echoes'

 A sound as cartography exhibition, around the London 2012 Olympic site.
 The project brought mentors and students together to map the space by visiting the site around the time of construction and gathering materials, both visual and sound-based, to create visual maps and soundscapes.

 To mark the 50th anniversary of the first crossing of Antarctica, four geography and science teachers travelled to the Ellsworth Mountains in Antarctica to conduct scientific research.
 The main aim of the expedition was for the teachers to use their experiences to encourage more young people to take an interest in geography and science.